 Bunking with family and friends can be fun — in theory.
 However, worn mattresses, pet odors and less-than-ideal room temperatures can deflate the highest of spirits.

-Worn mattresses, pet odors and less-than-ideal room temperatures can deflate the highest of holiday spirits.
-But show some compassion for your host.
+Still, you should show some compassion for your host.
 Yes, you paid a fortune in cash, time and energy to travel to your loved one’s home.
-But they also put in a lot of time, effort and yes, cold hard cash, preparing for you and other houses guests.
-Plus it’s an inconvenience — no matter how much a host denies it — to have other people in the house.
+But your host also put in a lot of time, effort and cold hard cash preparing for you.

-Make the season cheerier with these 10 house guest rules:
+Make your stay cheerier with these nine houseguest rules: